List of tribes in Uganda

 Uganda has many tribes that speak different languages.

-The following is a list of all Ugandan tribes in alphabetical order.
-This list refers to Article 10(a) and the Third Schedule of Uganda´s Constitution (Uganda´s indigenous communities as at 1 February 1926) which enumerates 65 indigenous communities.
+The following is a list of all constitutionally-recognized Ugandan tribes in alphabetical order, as well as some tribes that are currently unrecognized.
+This list refers to Article 10(a) and the Third Schedule of Uganda´s Constitution (Uganda's indigenous communities as of 1 February 1926).
+Originally 56 tribes were listed, but the 2005 version of the constitution enumerates 65 indigenous communities.